plone/training/docs/effective-volto/development/vim.md

 - invalid imports are identified
 - missing imports, broken syntax, invalid react code is flagged
-- JSX and Javascript code is automatically formatted, on save
+- JSX and JavaScript code is automatically formatted, on save